 The hike to the top of the Baginda rock is short, but steep.
 If you keep a good pace, it only takes about 15 minutes or so.

 Try not to stop in the jungle or you’ll get attacked by mosquitoes.
-Belitung has Dengue and potentially Malaria, so you don’t want none of that.
+Like many parts of Indonesia, Belitung has dengue fever, so you don’t want none of that.

 The best thing to do is just push through all the way until you reach the top.
 It’s a short hike, and if you keep moving, you won’t get any bites.

 Once you reach the rock, there’s a ladder and rope to climb.
 It looks scary at first, but it’s actually not hard to manage.

 Your first steps on the rock will be a bit steep at first, and could be slippery after a big rain.
 Just take your time and use good footing.